 Not all advisers are the same

-For the vast majority of people their home will be the biggest financial commitment that they will ever make.
+For the vast majority of people buying their home will be the biggest financial commitment they will ever make.

-Most mortgage lenders hide fees in many ways and homeowners who have not taken mortgage advice could easily find themselves paying thousands more by being locked into excessive mortgage penalties.
+Most mortgage lenders hide fees and homeowners who have not taken mortgage advice, could easily find themselves paying thousands more, by being locked into excessive mortgage penalties.

-The only way to ensure that you find the deal that is best for you is to talk to a professional who has access to the whole intermediary market.
-Most advisers cannot do this.
+The only way to ensure that you find the deal that is best for you is to talk to a professional who has access to the whole of the market.

 As our name suggests, at Choice Financial Solutions we offer you the widest level of choice and access to the whole of the market.

 Types of Mortgage

 A fixed rate mortgage gives you peace of mind.
 With a fixed mortgage, you know that whatever happens to interest rates, your monthly payments will stay the same for the agreed period.